wusatosi/exemplar/.github/ISSUE_TEMPLATE/paper-discussion.md

 ## What I dislike

-Let us know what you find negative about current approach/ design.
+Let us know what you find negative about current approach / design.

 ## Discussion